mobihack/aurora-comments/README.md

 ## API Response

-All API transactions will have an Response of this format.
+All API requests will have a response of this format.

 ```json
 {